tinyfluffs/Klipper-Prusa-i3-MK3S/README.md

 ## Slicer Changes

 If using the built-in filament profiles, __remove the start g-code__ under the filament section.
-This modifies the flow rate to 96% to compensate for older printers.
-The MK3/MK3S don't need this.
+This used to modify the flow rate to 96% in Marlin, to compensate for older printers.
+The MK3/MK3S doesn't require this, and can actually result in under-extrusion with a properly calibrated extruder.

 ### Printer Start GCode